 Next: What we know about when the show is going to air.

-This means that Roseanne will return in time for the 30th anniversary; the show originally premiered in October 1988.
+This means that Roseanne will be back for the year of its 30th anniversary; the show originally premiered in October 1988.
 Unfortunately, the fact that it’s airing midseason probably means there will not be a new Halloween episode.

 Next: You may have assumed that this character won’t be back, but you’re wrong.